Equivariant infinite loop space theory, the space level story: The homotopical version of the Segal machine

 \subsection{The categorical bar construction}

 We here define the variant of the bar construction used in the homotopical Segal machine.
-We begin with some general definitions that start with a closed symmetric monoidal category $\sV$ and a $\sV$-category $\sE$, as in \S \ref{catpre}.
-Let $Y$ be a contravariant and $X$ be a covariant $\sV$-functor $\sE\rtarr \sV$.
-They are given by objects $Y_n$ and $X_n$ in $\sV$ and maps in $\sV$
+We begin with some general definitions that start with a closed symmetric monoidal category $\sV$ and a $\sV$-category $\sE$, as in \autoref{catpre}.
+We could start more generally with $\sV$ enriched over some related category rather than over itself, but we restrict to $\sV$ for notational simplicity.
+Let $Y$ be a contravariant and $X$ be a covariant $\sV$-functor $\sE\rtarr \ul{\sV}$.
+They are given by objects $Y_n$ and $X_n$ in $\sV$ and maps

-that are compatible with composition and identity.
+in $\sV$ that are compatible with composition and identity.
 These have adjoint evaluation maps

-Associated to the triple $(Y,\sE,X)$ we have a categorical two-sided bar construction $B_\sbt(Y, \sE,X)$.
+Associated to the triple $(Y,\sE,X)$ we have a categorical two-sided bar construction $B_{*}(Y, \sE,X)$.
 It is a simplicial object in $\sV$.
 Its $q$-simplex object in $\sV$ is the coproduct

 where $(n_0, \dots, n_q)$ runs over the $(q+1)$-tuples of objects of $\sE$.
 Its faces $d_i$ for $0\leq i \leq q$ are induced by the evaluation maps of $Y$ and $X$ and by composition in $\sE$, and its degeneracies $s_i$ for $0\leq i\leq q$ are induced by the unit maps of $\sE$.
 In more detail, the $d_i$ are induced by